YaronWhite86/bitcoin-consulting-israel-staging.github.io/_posts/2025-09-14-understanding-real-inflation.md

 Understanding the flaws of the CPI is crucial.
 If you are saving money in a bank account that earns 1% interest, but the official CPI is 3%, you know you are losing purchasing power.
 But if real-world asset inflation is closer to 8% or more, your savings are leaking away much faster than you realize.

 This is why people have always sought out scarce, "hard" assets that are difficult to produce.
 They are looking for a better bucket—a store of value that can protect their wealth over the long term from the persistent and often understated effects of inflation.

+## Practical Takeaway

+Ever catch yourself saying, “They don’t make it like they used to”?
+In many cases you’re right—and inflation is a massive part of why.
+When CPI measures inflation at 2-3% and if real inflation is closer to 8%, capital goods and raw inputs are likely to increase at a rate closer to real inflation.

+When input costs for materials, energy, labor, and capital equipment rise faster than what shoppers will tolerate at the register, manufacturers face a squeeze.
+Instead of raising prices 8% every year, they hold sticker prices down and re-engineer products to cut costs: thinner materials, simpler assemblies, shorter warranties, or smaller sizes.
+The quality drop you notice is often cost containment in disguise.
+Inflation isn’t the only factor but persistent cost pressure nudges companies toward “good enough” rather than “built forever.”